 The Early Career STEM Research Initiative, part of the Department of State’s BridgeUSA Exchange Visitor Program, connects international STEM students and professionals with US organizations offering structured research or training opportunities.

-Ultimately, this initiative creates more opportunities for early-career STEM professionals to gain hands-on experience and contribute to global scientific collaboration.
+Ultimately, this initiative seeks to create more opportunities for early-career STEM professionals to gain hands-on experience and contribute to global scientific collaboration.

 Spirit Cultural Exchange’s Role as a Designated Sponsor